ertkjern/flutter_haversine/README.md

 /// Then calculate the distance between the two location objects and set a unit.
 /// You can select between KM/MILES/METERS/NMI
 haversineDistance.haversine(startCoordinate, endCoordinate, Unit.KM).floor();

+/// Then calculate the bearing in degrees from the start to the end location haversineDistance.bearing(startCoordinate, endCoordinate);
  ```

  ## API